Collection: Legacy Collection

 The vicious rancor that dwells beneath Jabba's palace has one true friend: Malakili.
 The Corellian is in charge of caring for the bloodthirsty beast.
 He treats the rancor like a cherished pet, and is overcome with grief when Luke puts an end to the creature.

-Malakili has seen slight metamorphosis from his vintage figure, to the 1997 POTF2 figure to now (this new figure).
+Malakili has seen quite a metamorphosis from his vintage figure, to the 1997 POTF2 figure to now (this new figure).
 Hasbro has done a relative excellent job with all version of him throughout the years, but the ante has been upped with this release and the finished product is quite a beauty.
-Interestingly, the vintage Rancor Keeper has more in common with the 2009 LC figure than with the 1997 POTF2 version.
+Interestingly, the vintage Rancor Keeper has more in common with the 2009 Legacy Collection figure than with the 1997 POTF2 counterpart.
 Both the new figure and vintage figure have removable cowls.
 The POTF2 version does not.
 We are thankful that Hasbro went back to their roots for the updated figure.
 It makes the figure more special when it copies the blueprints of the figure that started it all.
 Malakili is clearly another collector-focused figure in this Legacy Collection wave, but we hope that 2009's TLC Jabba’s Rancor With Luke Skywalker TARGET exclusive set will make those who normally wouldn’t pick this figure up indeed do so.
 After all, Malakili is quite an impressive action figure.
 He is perfectly colored, something both previous figures neglected to perfect.
 He has the right hair pattern (some say it’s dirt) on his chest and it is light enough to look very realistic.
+But this action figure truly resembles the actor.
 You know about the removable cowl, but of particular note is it’s sculpt.
 It looks like a real piece of leather and there are details including stitching and folds that bring the piece to life.
 Malakili has a pretty good face sculpt (although it leads the viewer to believe he is younger than we see in the film) but he looks like he is getting ready to smile.
 This grimace or smirk is a little confusing and his personality in the film led us to believe he was a very burly and tough man (before the death of the Rancor of course).
 His spiky arm and leg gear have been expertly crafted as well.
 And they have been painted in a very realistic and bright silver paint.
 Hasbro has certainly achieved great results with the silver paint they use.
 It works so well to color buckles on belts and parts on guns.
 The details like the grommets on Malakili work just as well!
+He even has a slightly emotional expression on his face, which works well when you make him realize his favorite pet is dead.

 Status: Malakili is an all-new figure.